bmmpxf/geoserver/doc/en/user/source/rest/api/reload.rst

      -
      -
    * - POST
-     - Reloads the configuration from disk
+     - Reload the configuration from disk
      - 200
      -
      -
    * - PUT
-     - Reloads the configuration from disk
+     - Reload the configuration from disk
      - 200
      -
      -